shabarkin/pointer/README.md

 ![Screenshot 2021-09-23 at 10.51.19.png](_img/Screenshot_2021-09-23_at_10.51.19.png)

-**WARNING:** After result dumping Pointer clears the DynamoDB tables, so you don't have a backup of obtained results, only saved one in the `results` folder.
+**WARNING:** After result dumping, Pointer clears the DynamoDB tables, so you won't have a backup of the results obtained, only the one saved in the `results` folder.

 **The data samples you may find here:** [https://docs.google.com/spreadsheets/d/1akSzGDq8ddn97rNfr7BS0w2HcoR52ircFaSMh-OEjTU/edit#gid=311496774](https://docs.google.com/spreadsheets/d/1akSzGDq8ddn97rNfr7BS0w2HcoR52ircFaSMh-OEjTU/edit#gid=311496774)